 First, results of the Risk Analysis must indicate that the PEA has risk, along with a need in the area of English Language Arts (ELA) proficiency.
 Risk is determined using standard deviations from the average on the PEA Risk Analysis score.
 While the exact numbers should vary slightly from year to year, the formula used will remain the same.
-If the PEA's risk analysis score is within one standard deviation above and the state average range and the PEA meets the SSIP criteria (grade level and n-size), then proficiency on the AzMERIT English Language Arts Assessment will be reviewed.
-PEAs that meet the SSIP criteria and demonstrate reading proficiency below the state average for students with disabilities in grade 3 will be identified as participants.
+If the PEA's risk analysis score is between one half a standard deviation below the state average and one standard deviation above the state average, and the PEA meets the SSIP criteria (grade level and n-size), then proficiency on the state English Language Arts Assessment will be reviewed.
+PEAs that meet the SSIP criteria and demonstrate ELA proficiency below the state average for students with disabilities in grade 3 will be identified as participants